What Causes Undercut in Welding & How Do You Prevent It?

-So, those just starting out must have basic knowledge of this unwelcome flaw to help them tackle it.
+So, those just starting must have basic knowledge of this unwelcome flaw to help them tackle it.

 What is Undercut?